e1creative/movie-ledger/README.md

 - Favorite:  Add your movie as a favorite movie, so that it will appear at the top of your list!

-- Movie Sort: sort your viewed movies by title, year, or date added to list.
+- Movie Sort: sort your viewed movies by title, year, or date added to your list.

 User Flow: